SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-work-with-relational-data-in-azure.md

 ---
 title: "Work with relational data in Azure"
-excerpt: "Azure supports several popular SQL-based database solutions including SQL Server, PostgreSQL, and MySQL.
-Learn how to use these enterprise data solutions in Azure to store and retrieve your app's data in the cloud."
+excerpt: "This learning path introduces you to Azure-supported SQL-based enterprise data solutions enabling you to store and retrieve your app's data in the cloud."
 type: collection
 price: Free
-length: PT4H10M
+length: PT5H34M
 heat: 120

 provider: